As you’ve likely read (again), a new high profile cyber-attack has been making the headlines.

-Update your Intrusion Prevention engines to protect against the latest Microsoft vulnerabilities and set it to prevent.
-This has limited impact on the situation since in most cases IPS systems will not be protecting lateral movement but it could help prevent against longitudinal movement through VPNs and from remote access users.
+If you haven’t already then update your Intrusion Prevention engines to protect against the previously highlighted Microsoft vulnerabilities and set it to prevent.
+Again, this has limited impact on the situation since in most cases IPS systems will not be protecting lateral movement, but it could help prevent against longitudinal movement through your gateway.

-Finally the last recommendation is to add preventative ransomware protections, we have a selection of recommended solutions at both the endpoint and network level advanced detection of threats such as ransomware.
+The final recommendation if you have not already done so, is to add preventative ransomware protections, we have a selection of recommended solutions at both the endpoint and network level for advanced detection and prevention of threats such as ransomware.

 As always if you need assistance or have any questions then get in touch and we’ll be happy to assist you.